 Once all of these changes are made, your kitchen will have acquired a much needed new look.
-From an outdated or rather grimy looking kitchen, you will now be able to enjoy clean, fresh kitchen transformations simply by updating the basics rather than a total replacement.
+From an outdated or rather grimy looking kitchen, you will now be able to enjoy clean, fresh kitchen makeovers simply by updating the basics rather than a total replacement.

 During walking our feet have what is called ‘pronation’.
 This is how much the foot rolls inwards, and how much the arch flattens.
 Excessive pronation can cause a higher probability for one to sustain injuries since it causes more stress on the plantar fascia.
 Over-pronation can also lead to more discomfort and various other foot problems as well.
 Some of these include bunions, heel spurs and post-tib tendonitis.

 Those who have what are often referred to as ‘flat feet’ generally have over-pronation, as their feet pronate more than normal.
 Basically, as the framework of the foot collapses, the foot flattens and ends up adding more stress to other parts.
 Having flat feet does not necessarily mean that you also have over-pronation, but if you have a flexible flat foot, over-pronation is highly likely.
 Pronated feet are caused by various factors.
 Some of these include obesity and pregnancy, and it could also be a genetic predisposition.
 Repetitive pounding onto hard surfaces without having proper foot support could also lead to a weakening of the foot’s arch, and this could in turn lead to over-pronation.